sohailchd/RobotAndLocust/readme.md

     $ sudo docker build . -t load_test
     $ sudo docker run -v ${PWD}/reports:/usr/src/app/reports -entrypoint="/bin/bash" -i load_test

-    Pleas find the reports in 'reports folder'.
+    Please find the reports in 'reports folder'.
 You should be able to see logs in the console.

 **rest_api**